GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

       if (cachedValue != null) {
         // Return the cached data
         Item cachedItem = Item.fromJSONString(cachedValue);

-        cachedItem.setFromCache(true);
+        // Set a property to display cached item as a property for usage in the application cachedItem.setFromCache(true);

+        // Return the cached item
         return cachedItem;
       }
     } catch (Exception e) {